-UT welcomes fans to campus this Saturday for the football game against the University of Florida.
-Kickoff is set for noon EDT for the Volunteers’ game against the Gators.
+UT welcomes fans to campus Saturday for the football game against the University of Florida.
+Kickoff is set for 3:30 p.m.
+EDT for the Volunteers’ game against the Gators.